parallelvirtualcluster/pvc/docs/manuals/ansible.md

 #### `pvc_<network>_*`

-The next set of entries is hardcoded to use the values from the global `networks` list.
+The next set of entries is hard-coded to use the values from the global `networks` list.
 It should not need to be changed under most circumstances.
 Refer to the previous sections for specific notes about each entry.